gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Update role access for an blueprint or all blueprints.
+Update role access for a blueprint or all blueprints.
 [role] is required.
 This is the name or id of a role.
 --blueprint or --all is required.
 This is the name or id of a blueprint.
 --access is required.
-This is the new access value. full and none
+This is the new access value: full or none
 ```

 #### roles update-catalog-item-type-access